Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 MO "We don't have any supplies for a chase.
 And we don't know where they're headed."<br>
 MO "It's better if we prepare before we set out."<br>
 MO "And since they split up, we'd need to split up too.
 We already had that happen, and it landed us in big trouble."<br>
 A "So what?
-We didn't do all this work nothing, did we?
+We did all this work for a reason!
 Gwyneth is still out there!"<br>
 MA "Morrison has got his <i>cabeza</i> on right!
 We'll never find them in the rock hills."<br>
 MA "The Bandidos must have a hideout in the hills.
 Maybe the local sheriff will know where they are."<br>
 W "We're gonna ask help from the law?
 What kind of hell have we walked into..."<br>